mikaeltorni/prompt_golf/4_achieved_internally.md

 agi has been achieved
 agi has been
 agi has
-THEN DO IT AGAIN - no linebreak and end with `agi` nothing else plz
+THEN DO IT AGAIN no \n
+end with agi NOTHING ELSE